-Barley, oatmeal and brown rice have lots of soluble fiber, which has been proven to lower LDL cholesterol by reducing the absorption of cholesterol into your bloodstream.
+Barley, oatmeal and brown rice have lots of soluble fibre, which has been proven to lower LDL cholesterol by reducing the absorption of cholesterol into your bloodstream.

 Try switching out your regular pasta for the whole-grain version, or use brown rice instead of white.

 Fish like salmon, albacore tuna, sardines, and halibut are all rich in omega-3 fatty acids, which reduce triglycerides in the blood.

 Olive oil is great for most kinds of cooking, or can even be used as a salad dressing.
 It is one of the healthiest oils and can add great, healthy flavour to your cooking.